lab1092/blender-manual_ja/manual/preferences/system.rst

 ===================

 Solid OpenGL Lights
-   :guilabel:`Solid OpenGL Lights`  are used to light the 3D Window, mostly during :guilabel:`Solid view`.
+   *Solid OpenGL Lights*  are used to light the 3D Window, mostly during *Solid view*.
 Lighting is constant and position "world" based.
    There are three virtual light sources, also called OpenGL auxiliary lamps, used to illuminate 3D View scenes, which will not display in renders.